 Yes.
 If the respondents are dissatisfied with a ship arrest order, they may apply for review within 5 days after receipt thereof.
-The court must come to a decision within 5 days after receipt of the review application.

-However, the execution of the ship arrest order will not be suspended during the period of review.
+The court shall give the result of the review within 5 days after receipt of the review application.
+However, execution of the ship arrest order shall not be suspended during the period of review.
 Where a ship arrest is contested by an interested party, the court shall examine the objection and lift the arrest if the reasons of objection are justified.